 Lordship Salvation promotes hypocrisy in the visible church.

-Which leads me to the only one problem I have with this podcast.
+Which leads me to the only problem I have with this podcast.
 It comes near the end of the podcast (1:58:15).
-A female listener asks how is she to rightly understand these three warning passages in light of the gospel:
+A female listener asks how is she to rightly understand these three warning passages in light of the Gospel:

 - Matt 6:15 For if you do not forgive men their trespasses neither will the Father forgive yours.